StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 * Line 1 of the script sets the value of the key streams to be a list.
 * The entries of that list are also added, as shown on lines 2 through to 14.
 Each entry will be a map of `key:value` pairs with enough information about the metric stream for the template to create the stream definition.
 Each entry contains the keys `name`, `metric`, `id`, and `priority`.
 * Line 17 contains an `if` statement checking whether the operating system is Linux by checking the `os.linux` data payload.
 If the `if` statement resolves to `True`, then two more metric streams are added to the streams list.
-This illustrates that the mapping function can be used to make  decisions based on the received data to change the resulting topology element.
+This illustrates the use of a mapping function to make decisions that change the resulting topology element based on received data.

 {% code lineNumbers="true" %}
 ```commandline